nyurik/generator-module-boilerplate/generators/app/templates/README.md

 ### configuration

-You can pass in extra options as a configuration object (➕ required, ➖ optional, ✏️ default)
+You can pass in extra options as a configuration object (➕ required, ➖ optional, ✏️ default).

 ```js